 - aminophylline or theophylline (medicines to ease breathing)

-- medicines to treat HIV
+- antiviral medicines to treat HIV

 There's very little information about taking herbal remedies and supplements with lercanidipine.
 They're not tested in the same way as pharmacy and prescription medicines.